Friday, 25 December 2009

 Day 1/Good Friday - Swanpool Beach, Falmouth to Truro.
 We got involved with the Truro River Race run by Devoran Gig Racing Club, who made us very welcome.
 Before the race we visited St. Mawes for a pasty and had a sculk around Falmouth Harbour before registering for the race at Church Mylor.
 Kayaks have won the race for the last few years so the handicapper gave us little chance.
 Most of the gigs overtook us within the first mile.
 Martin and Richard dodged the King Harry chain ferry.
 Ray came first amongst us but we were beaten by 20 minutes by a local paddler!
 We managed to beat 2 girls on a sit-on-top at least!!
 Refreshments enjoyed afterwards at the Truro Cricket Club.
 (17 miles)

-Pendower beach, Nares head, Portloe, Shag rock, Port Holland back to Gull island (choppy uncomfortable sea) round the rocks and return to Pendower beach.
+Day 2 - Pendower Beach to Port Holland rtn - Pendower beach, Nares head, Portloe, Shag rock, Port Holland back to Gull island (choppy uncomfortable sea) round the rocks and return to Pendower beach.
+(12 miles)

 Day 3 - Gorran Haven to Charlestown rtn - Watched seals around the Gwinges, Chapel point, Black Head, Porthpeau, Charleston, Black head, Pentawen Beach, Magvagissey, Chapel point, Goram Haven (18 miles)